fmerizzi/making_noise/README.md

 In this repo I explore some methodologies for procedural map making using noise, and I attempt the use of style transfer for terrain features.

 ## file list
-- making_noise.ipynb, implementing the procedural map making using noise
+- __making_noise.ipynb__, implementing the procedural map making using noise
-- style-transfer-of-terrain-morphological-structure.ipynb, implementing the style transfer for terrain features
+- __style-transfer-of-terrain-morphological-structure.ipynb__, implementing the style transfer for terrain features

 ## project goals
 1. generate noise matrices using numpy